makersacademy/chitter-challenge/README.md

 ### APPROACH
 ------------
 * Diagramed MVC Model of Chitter
-* Diagramed Class Responsibility Colloborator (CRC) Model of Chitter
+* Diagramed Class Responsibility Collaborator (CRC) Model of Chitter
 * Created Database structure for the Domain Model using Entity Relationship diagram

 ------------